a2tt/a2tt/readme.md

 # 😃 Hi there

 <img align="right" width="260" src="https://user-images.githubusercontent.com/48249622/158987967-2f12a272-d477-42f5-b3b1-b58a46267004.jpg">

-I'm a2tt, from South Korea.
+I'm a2tt, from the Republic of Korea.
 I keep striving hard to be a great Backend and Infrastructure Engineer.

 🎓 I'm a 4th-year student pursuing Bachelor's degree in **Computer Science**

-🧑‍🏭 I'm currently writing an **Article about capstone project**
+👨‍💻 I'm currently learning **DNS, Computer Science**

 🎯 I'm currently trying to **Answer all the questions I've been curious about**

-👨‍💻 I'm currently learning **DNS, Computer Science**

 🎆 Fun fact: I love wearing fragrance.
 My favorite is [Pera Granita](https://www.fragrantica.com/perfume/Guerlain/Aqua-Allegoria-Pera-Granita-35554.html)